douglasdavis/tdub/README.md

-API mainly provides quick and easy access to pythonic representations (i.e. dataframes or NumPy arrays) of our datasets (which of course originate from [ROOT](https://root.cern/) files), modularized ML tasks, and a nice set of utilities.
+API mainly provides quick and easy access to pythonic representations (i.e. dataframes or NumPy arrays) of our datasets (which of course originate from [ROOT](https://root.cern/) files), modularized ML tasks, and a set of utilities tailored for interacting with our specific datasets.